junxit/us-congress-bills-115/metadata.md

 - 2017-09-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-09-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 398 - 4 (Roll no. 529). (text: 09/12/17 CR H7229-7230)
 - 2017-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 398 - 4 (Roll no. 529).(text: 09/12/17 CR H7229-7230)
+- 2017-09-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.